2 Exploring Candy database

 2.9 Exploring Reports

-The most important views of a report are:
+The main views of a report are:

 Report View